theupdateframework/pep-maximum-security-model/README.rst

 All package managers that support TUF metadata MUST be modified to download every metadata and target file (except for *timestamp* metadata) by including, in the request for the file, the cryptographic hash of the file in the filename.
-Following the filename convention recommended earlier, a request for the file at filename.ext will be transformed to the equivalent request for the file at digest.filename.
+Following the filename convention RECOMMENDED in the next subsection, a request for the file at filename.ext will be transformed to the equivalent request for the file at digest.filename.

 Finally, PyPI SHOULD use a `transaction log`__ to record project transaction processes and queues so that it will be easier to recover from errors after a